matteoferla/MED27_analysis/README.md

 # MED27_analysis
-Analysis of variants of MED27 (no mutant data is stored here)
+Analysis of variants of MED27.

+> The model of the complex is not stored here at present.

 MED27 is part of the mediator complex.
 This is a huge complex.
 ![complex](images/complex.jpg)